MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/unbox-value.md

 ---

 title: winrt::unbox_value function template (C++/WinRT)
-description: A function template that unwraps (or *unboxes*) a scalar value from inside a reference class object so that it can be processed in a function that expects **IInspectable**.
+description: A function template that unwraps (or *unboxes*) a scalar or array value from inside a reference class object so that it can be processed in a function that expects **IInspectable**.
 dev_langs: ["C++"]

 ms.date: 04/10/2018